kendoctor/subjects/php_basics/what-is-php.md

 Learn how to imagine from the real word to the virtual world of programming.

-Comparision, relating with concepts between these two worlds will help you more easily to understand the cores of programming ideas.
+Comparing and relating with concepts between these two worlds will help you more easily to understand the cores of programming ideas.

 ## Exercises